“By heavens, Holmes,” I said, half rising, “I believe that they are really after us.”

 Who makes all of this possible?
 The Baker Street Irregular Astronomers as a society is dependent not only on the enthusiasm of its members, but also the commitment and dedication of its committee.
-Our common goal is to popularise astronomy in Central London, and we’re always on hand at meetings to offer advice.
+Our common goal is to popularise astronomy and stargazing in Central London, and we’re always on hand at our monthly meetings to offer advice.
 Be sure to find us and introduce yourself – we’re a really friendly bunch and love meeting new people!

 As a schoolboy in the 1950’s, Mike made a small telescope out of cardboard tubes and some lenses loaned from his school physics lab.